SystemLink

 The impact of matter input from terrestrial sources on aquatic systems is well known.
 The reverse process has received less attention.

-We hypotheses that invasive species and micropollutant exposure cause top-down and bottom-up mediated responses in terrestrial ecosystems.
+We hypothesize that invasive species and micropollutant exposure cause top-down and bottom-up mediated responses in terrestrial ecosystems.

 HOW?